awsdocs/amazon-sqs-developer-guide/doc_source/sqs-server-side-encryption.md

 **Important**
 All requests to queues with SSE enabled must use HTTPS and [Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html)\.
-An [encrypted queue](#sqs-server-side-encryption) that uses the default key \(AWS managed CMK for Amazon SQS\) cannot invoke a Lambda function in a different AWS account\.
+An [encrypted queue](#sqs-server-side-encryption) that uses the default key \(AWS managed KMS key for Amazon SQS\) cannot invoke a Lambda function in a different AWS account\.
 Some features of AWS services that can send notifications to Amazon SQS using the AWS Security Token Service `[AssumeRole](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html)` action are compatible with SSE but work *only with standard queues:*
 [Auto Scaling Lifecycle Hooks](https://docs.aws.amazon.com/autoscaling/ec2/userguide/lifecycle-hooks.html) [AWS Lambda Dead\-Letter Queues](https://docs.aws.amazon.com/lambda/latest/dg/dlq.html)